sumitsoni09/SpookyTime/README.md

 Approach Taken: A MEAN stack, full CRUD app.
 As a group we collectively created a Waffle.io board where we could easily manage and assign tasks.
 Back-end and Front-end functionality were created simultaneously with communication between members via Slack and Zoom.

 ## User Stories
-* Only admin can add a new haunt, edit, delete a haunt.
 * Users can view details about a haunt.
 * Users can visit the gift shop.
 * Users can create a username and log in.